 The General Assembly of Virginia has enacted several special provisions for veterans, active duty military, spouses and dependents.
 Please refer to www.odu.edu/registrar for current guidelines.

 A student who meets the criteria for resident tuition during his or her course of study at Old Dominion University is not automatically reclassified to such status.
 He or she must request such classification, using an appeal form available from the Office of the University Registrar.
-By law, appeals of classifications must be submitted before the start of classes for the term in which a change is sought.
+By law, appeals of classifications must be submitted before the start of classes for the term in which the change is sought.
 Copies of the Virginia statute and guidelines issued by the State Council of Higher Education for Virginia are on reserve in the University Library and are available at www.schev.edu (search for “domicile”).
 Because of the length of those requirements, they are not printed in this catalog.
 Additional information may be obtained from the Office of the University Registrar.

 Students who fail to complete the Application for Instate Tuition are classified at the out-of-state tuition rate.